xrdocs/programmability/_tutorials/2022-07-20-a-guide-to-on-box-python-scripting.md

 </div>

 This path will tell the script to execute when any leaf node under the last container is edited, created, or deleted.
 There are a number of limitations on the available models that can be used for config scripts.
-Only XR-native YANG models are supported (no UM, IETF, OC).
+Only XR-native YANG models are currently supported.
 Also, in order for the callback function to properly access the configuration data, the path needs to be from a “cfg” model, not an “oper” model.

 The second argument to this method, `callback_function`, is what will be run whenever a relevant commit is pushed to the configuration.
 The callback function is the “meat” of the config script.